Ed-Fi-Alliance-OSS/certification-testing/bruno/README-User-Manual.md

 - Open the request and locate the Params section.
 - Enter the values that match your SIS data.
-- Ensure the parameters are enable ✅
+- Ensure the parameters are enabled ✅
 - Re‑run the request to fetch the specific record.